Want to make the most of your search traffic?

 - Informational search query

-Separating searches into these categories helps us better understand the intent of the searcher, and therefore serve them more relevant content.
+Separating searches into these categories helps us better understand what the searcher is hoping to accomplish when they type something into Google, and therefore serve them relevant content that meets those needs.

 Transactional Search Query

-If you’re a site owner, I’m gonna go out a limb here and say this is probably your favorite kind of search query.
+If you’re the owner of a website that sells products or services, I’m going to go out a limb here and assume this is probably your favorite query category.

 A transactional search query can be obvious if it’s using words like “buy” or “on sale” or “where to buy” phrases.
 Sometimes, you can infer transactional intent by queries that include brand names (Ariat cowboy boots), and other times the search will be general (patio furniture).